 Back in the Day Bakery

-If you read magazines, you’ve likely heard of this place.
-Every travel/food publication has at least mentioned it—and I wrote a little blurb last time I was in Savannah—and with good reason.
+If you read magazines, you’ve likely heard of Back in the Day Bakery.
+It was famous before Savannah became the foodie season, and it seems every travel or food publication ever to write about Savannah has at least mentioned it—with good reason.
 As its name implies, Back in the Day exudes a sense of retro nostalgia, and even the servers dress the part.
-The place is the epitome of cute and decked out in mismatched shabby chic decor, but the owners don’t compromise quality for the sake of aesthetics: Everything I’ve ever tried there is on pointe; order the bacon and onion jam sandwich for lunch, and be sure and add on a coffee specialty and grabbed a baked good (or seven) to go.
+The place is the epitome of cute and decked out in mismatched shabby chic decor, but the owners don’t compromise quality for the sake of aesthetics: Everything is on point—order a sandwich for lunch, and be sure and add on a coffee specialty and grabbed a baked good (or seven) to go.
 I’m always partial to their cupcakes; then again, I’m partial to any cupcakes!

 Mrs. Wilkes Dining Room

-This was first up on our group itinerary, and we never made it there.
-Why?
-Well, Mrs. Wilkes is so popular that you pretty much have to get there an hour before it opens to claim your place in line.
-That didn’t quite work with our lazy bachelorette itinerary; however, I was able to try out Mrs. Wilkes the last time I was in town.
-It’s quite comparable to Miss Mary Bobo’s in Lynchburg in that it’s a boarding house with a mishmash of Southern comfort food served up family style.
-That said, they don’t take reservations, so you really must arrive early—say, 10am for the first seating at 11— to claim your spot (or plan on waiting a long time).
+Mrs. Wilkes is so popular that you pretty much have to get there an hour before it opens to claim your place in line.
+This boarding house with a mishmash of meat-and-threes and Southern comfort food served up family style charges a flat rate of $30 a person; however, they don’t take reservations, so you really must arrive early—say, 10am for the first seating at 11—to claim your spot (or plan on waiting a long time).
 This is an instance when you’re going to want to forgo breakfast and wear your roomiest fat pants; it’s that filling (and good).

 The Olde Pink House